-Loans: Loans, excluding previously securitized loans, are reported at the principal amount outstanding, net of unearned income.
+Loans: Loans are reported at the principal amount outstanding, net of unearned income.
 Portfolio loans include those for which management has the intent and the Company has the ability to hold for the foreseeable future, or until maturity or payoff.
 The foreseeable future is based upon management's judgment of current business strategies and market conditions, the type of loan, asset/liability management, and liquidity.